How to Do Due Diligence in Cryptocurrency Investments

 Why Due Diligence is Important

 Proper due diligence can show red flags that are not obvious right away.
-For example, during the 2017 ICO boom, many projects raised millions with whitepaper and a promise.
+For example, during the 2017 ICO boom, many projects raised millions with a whitepaper and a promise.
 Due diligence helps distinguish between real projects and scams.

 How to Do Due Diligence